agpmilli/swissgeotweet/README.md

 - build an affluence map of Switzerland based on various social network sources (geo-located tweets and possibly instagram posts at the moment)
 - infer mobility patterns from it and try to detect from regular events (ex: people living in the Vaud canton but working in the Geneva canton) to major events (ex: Paleo Festival, Geneva auto showroom)

-Using this timeline map, people will have the ability to get an affluence visualization other the time (months, days, hours) and space (main axes, cantons, cities, places).
+Using this timeline map, people will have the ability to get an affluence visualization over the time (months, days, hours) and space (main axes, cantons, cities, places).
 From there, they can filter the map and display the locations they want to visit according if it's crowded or not at that time of the year/day.

 ## Data Description